OthmanAyman/Organizer-/README.md

 # Organizer-
-simply organize the desktop items into 3 categories folders, file and programs
+simply organize the desktop items into 3 categories folders, files and programs